 Recent highlights include Breaks and Breaks, an acclaimed violin concerto for Jennifer Koh and the Detroit Symphony, led by Peter Oundjian; a Miller Theatre Composer Portrait performed by Third Coast Percussion; Will There Be Singing, premiered by the Los Angeles Chamber Orchestra in Jeffrey Kahane’s final concert as LACO Music Director; Can’t and Won’t, commissioned for the Calder Quartet by the LA Phil, and new works for artists including Tim Munro, Eighth Blackbird, Vicky Chow, and Rachel Lee Priday.

-His opera, Invisible Cities, based on Italo Calvino’s classic novel, was praised by The Los Angeles Times as “A delicate and beautiful opera…[which] could be, and should be, done anywhere.”
-A finalist for the 2014 Pulitzer Prize, Invisible Cities received its fully-staged world premiere in a wildly popular production by The Industry, directed by Yuval Sharon in Los Angeles’s Union Station.
-It was released in 2014 as a commercial recording by The Industry’s in-house label.
+Cerrone’s opera, Invisible Cities, based on Italo Calvino’s landmark novel, was praised by the Los Angeles Times as “A delicate and beautiful opera…[which] could be, and should be, done anywhere.”
+Invisible Cities received its fully-staged world premiere in a wildly popular production by The Industry, directed by Yuval Sharon, in Los Angeles’ Union Station.
+Both the film and opera are available as CDs, DVDs, and digital downloads.

-Christopher Cerrone holds degrees from the Yale School of Music and the Manhattan School of Music, and is published by Schott NY and Project Schott New York and will join the composition faculty of the Peabody Conservatory for 2019–2020.
+Christopher Cerrone holds degrees from the Yale School of Music and the Manhattan School of Music.
+He is published by Schott NY and Project Schott New York and will join the composition faculty of the Peabody Conservatory for 2019–2020.
 Website: christophercerrone.com.